AQLYSR/calculator-assembly/README.md

 - Do logical (AND, OR, NOT, XOR) and arithmetics (addition, subtraction, multiplication, division) operations.
 - Handles signed numbers
 - Gives quotient and remainder for division operation
-- Logical operations automatically only accept binary numbers
+- Logical operations only accept binary numbers.
+If non-binary numbers are given, program will restart.

 ## Progress